danielsaidi/EmojiKit/README.md

     <img src ="Resources/Demo.gif" width="750" />
 </p>

-EmojiKit provides you with all you need to work with emojis, including emoji models, standard categories, support for localization & skin tones, unicode & version information, etc.
+EmojiKit has all you need to work with emojis, including standard categories, support for localization & skin tones, unicode & version information, grids & pickers, etc.

+EmojiKit also provides convenient views like `EmojiGrid` and `EmojiScrollGrid` to let you build emoji-based lists, grids, pickers, etc. in no time.